Volunteer with After the Harvest

 After the Harvest succeeds on volunteer power!
 Gleaning produce that would otherwise go to waste (volunteers pick what’s left in farmers’ fields after the harvest) and delivering it to food banks (like Harvesters), pantries, shelters and community kitchens is our number one volunteer activity, but we have a lot of other ways to get involved year-round, too.

 Read the FAQs, scroll down to the Volunteer Calendar and sign up by clicking on scheduled gleaning dates in May-November.
-Sign up now for 2017 spring, summer and fall gleanings!

 Take a look at the ATH Gleaning FAQs.
 Then sign up as “Individuals and Families” or “Organization” for specific gleaning events on our Volunteer Calendar below.